maxio-com/stoplight-platform-api-docs/portal/content/development-tools/chargify-js/examples.md

 ### Full Example with ACH

 The following is a full example of using Chargify.js with ACH.
 ACH is only available for certain gateways.
-To learn more about ACH and Advanced Billing, please view our [help center article](https://maxio-chargify.zendesk.com/hc/en-us/articles/5404222613133).
+To learn more about ACH and Advanced Billing, please read [this help article](https://maxio-chargify.zendesk.com/hc/en-us/articles/5404222613133).

 ```javascript
 var chargify = new Chargify();